Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Methodology

 \section{Methodology}

-For clarity in exposition, we refer to the generation procedure ($p(z) \rightarrow p^{*}(x)$) in FM as the forward process, while defining the density estimation proxy ($p^{*}(x)\rightarrow p(z)$) as the reverse process.
+In this paper, the unknown data distribution $P^*(X)$ under consideration refers to the encoded feature distribution.
+For clarity in exposition, we refer to the generation procedure ($p(z) \rightarrow p^{*}(x)$) in FM as the forward process, while defining the density proxy estimation ($p^{*}(x)\rightarrow p(z)$) as the reverse process.
 The $p_0(x)\rightarrow p_1(x)$ invariably denotes from the start point to the end point, no mater what is $p_0(x)$.
 The terms differ from some existing literature.